Her Name Was Lisa: Plot

-At the funeral of a young woman named Lisa (Samantha Fox), several people who influenced her life in the time leading up to her death begin to have flashbacks.
-Paul (Rick Iverson) meets Lisa in a brothel, and offers her money to pose for some nude photographs, which she accepts.
-After a few sessions, Paul introduces Lisa to Stephen Sweet (David Pierce), who provides Lisa with money, drugs, and an apartment in return for sexual favours.
+At the funeral of a young woman named Lisa, several people who influenced her life in the time leading up to her death begin to have flashbacks.
+Paul meets Lisa in a brothel, and offers her money to pose for some nude photographs, which she accepts.
+After a few sessions, Paul introduces Lisa to Stephen Sweet, who provides Lisa with money, drugs, and an apartment in return for sexual favours.
 Initially, Stephen and Lisa participate in consensual BDSM sessions, but eventually this escalates into him hiring two men to rape Lisa in front of him.
-Behind Stephen's back, Lisa begins a sexual relationship with Carmen (Vanessa del Rio).
+Behind Stephen's back, Lisa begins a sexual relationship with Carmen.
 Together, Lisa and Carmen get revenge on Stephen by sodomising him with a strap-on dildo.
 Finding that she's developed a tolerance to the drugs Stephen gave her, Lisa is introduced to heroin by Carmen.
 While under the influence, Lisa has sex with a couple, only to break down in tears in front of a mirror.
 Lisa comes to Carmen for more heroin, which she gives her in return for a kiss.
 Carmen offers to let Lisa administer her own dose, which results in her death by overdose.